chanagershom/posts/Oracle-Bare-Metal-Cloud-Plugin.md

 ## Conclusion

 Oracle has bridged the gap between conventional data centers and the Cloud by providing an infrastructure as a service interface to bare metal servers, while retaining the flexibility of virtual networking.
-Now this powerful environment has been added to the ever growing Cloudify family of support clouds.
+Now this powerful environment has been added to the ever growing Cloudify family of supported clouds.
+As always, the code and examples are available on [github](https://github.com/cloudify-incubator/cloudify-oraclebmc-plugin).